 How will I feel during the test?

-It is rare for severe symptoms to continue after the test.
+It’s rare for severe symptoms to continue after the test.
 But if this happens, you may need an evaluation in the emergency department.

-What are the risks of the test?
+What are the risks of a tilt table test?

 Your healthcare provider will talk to you about the risks and benefits of the tilt table test before you agree to have the test.
-The test can be modified, if needed, to reduce your chance of any potential risks.
+A provider can modify the test if they need to in order to reduce your risks.